-It can be seen from Figure 22 that the addition of salt leads to an IFT decrease, and its effect on the interfacial behavior of $C{12}E_7A$ is more significant and appears nonlinearly.
+It can be seen from Figure 22 that the addition of salt leads to an IFT decrease, and its effect on the interfacial behavior of C12E7A is more significant and appears nonlinearly.
 When 10 wt% of NaCl is added, the IFT reduces by order of magnitude compared to IFT values in deionized water and is 0.56 and 0.26 mN/m at 25 and 70°C, respectively.
+The

-The IFT of $C{11}E{11}A$ decreases linearly with increased salt content and achieves the value of less than 1 mN/m only when 10 wt% NaCl is added and the temperature is elevated to 70°C. It should be noted that this conclusion was made only for the considered range of salinity.
+IFT of $C{11}E{11}A$ decreases linearly with increased salt content and achieves the value of less than 1 mN/m only when 10 wt% NaCl is added and the temperature is elevated to 70°C.

-According to Liu et al. [66] and Cao et al. [64], the behavior of surfactants is influenced by the addition of electrolytes.
+According to Liu et al. [65] and Cao et al. [63], the behavior of surfactants is influenced by the addition of electrolytes.
 First, the solubility of surfactant in the aqueous phase decreases, followed by further partitioning into the oil phase.
-Second, counterions reduce the electrostatic repulsion between surfactant headgroups, which are charged similarly, more surfactant molecules concentrate at the oil-water interface and facilitate IFT decline [49].
+Second, counterions reduce the electrostatic repulsion between surfactant headgroups, which are charged similarly, more surfactant molecules concentrate at the oil-water interface and facilitate IFT decline [48].
 It was observed (Figure 22) that the NaCl concentration has little effect on the IFT of sodium laureth-11 carboxylate compared to sodium trideceth-7 carboxylate.
-As was discussed previously, the interfacial tension depends on the molecular packing and adsorption density of surfactant molecules on the phase boundary [155].
+As was discussed previously, the interfacial tension depends on the molecular packing and adsorption density of surfactant molecules on the phase boundary [154].
 Hence, we can suggest that C12E7A molecules with a shorter EO chain and a closer molecular packing are more affected by sodium ions.
 Accordingly, the second tendency driven by the presence of electrolytes contributes more to the IFT reduction, namely the weakened electrostatic repulsive force between the surfactants' heads.

-The temperature elevation has a more significant effect on surfactants with a longer oxyethylene chain than on ones with fewer EO groups in both the absence and presence of salt.
+The temperature elevation has a more significant effect on surfactants with a longer oxyethylene chain than on ones with fewer OE groups in both the absence and presence of salt.
 As the temperature increases, the molecular motion in the system speeds up.
-Hydrogen bonds existing between water molecules and oxygen atoms in ethyleneoxide chain of the AEC molecule break up with the temperature elevation and cause higher affinity of surfactant to oil phase [156].
-This results in decreased IFT values, and the mechanism is similar to increasing the concentration of electrolytes [66].
+Hydrogen bonds existing between water molecules and oxygen atoms in ethyleneoxide chain of the AEC molecule break up with the temperature elevation and cause higher affinity of surfactant to oil phase [155].
+This results in decreased IFT values, and the mechanism is similar to increasing the concentration of electrolytes [65].

 Divalent cations concentration effect on IFT of AECs.
 The effects of calcium and magnesium chlorides were evaluated individually and in a mixture with sodium chloride (described below).
-Bivalent cations have a more powerful ability to decrease the electrostatic repulsion between hydrophilic parts of surfactant molecules [64] and lead to lower IFT values, but can also lead to precipitations in some cases.
+Bivalent cations have a more powerful ability to decrease the electrostatic repulsion between hydrophilic parts of surfactant molecules [63] and lead to lower IFT values, but can also lead to precipitations in some cases.
 As the concentrations of CaCl2 and MgCl2 in reservoir brines are usually lower than of NaCl, model brines with smaller calcium and magnesium content than sodium were considered.

-Figure 23 shows the impact of 0, 0.1, 0.5, 1 wt% MgCl2 on the IFT of surfactants on the border with n-decane [155].
+Figure 23 shows the impact of 0, 0.1, 0.5, 1 wt% MgCl2 on the IFT of surfactants on the border with n-decane [154].
 Similar to Na+, the presence of the Mg2+ ions has a more substantial effect on sodium trideceth-7 carboxylate C12E7A.
 With the addition of 0.1 wt% MgCl2, the IFT reduces by order of magnitude when heated to 70°C and is 0.21 mN/m.
 It can be noted that the temperature effect decreases with magnesium chloride concentration growth.